benjaminion/upgrading-ethereum-book/src/book.md

 The above notwithstanding, if an attacker has a large proportion of the stake, or is, for example, able to DoS block proposers for a while, then it might be possible for the the attacker to predict the output of the RANDAO further ahead than `MIN_SEED_LOOKAHEAD` would normally allow.
 In which case the attacker might be able to manipulate the make up of committees advantageously by performing judicious exits and activations of their validators.

 To prevent this, we assume a maximum feasible lookahead that an attacker might achieve (`MAX_SEED_LOOKAHEAD`) and delay all activations and exits by this amount, which allows new randomness to come in via block proposals from honest validators.
-With `MAX_SEED_LOOKAHEAD` set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (`MAX_SEED_LOOK_AHEAD` ` - ` `MIN_SEED_LOOKAHEAD`) = 3 epochs is $0.9^{3\times 32}$, which is about 1 in 25,000.
+With `MAX_SEED_LOOKAHEAD` set to 4, if only 10% of validators are online and honest, then the chance that an attacker can succeed in forecasting the seed beyond (`MAX_SEED_LOOKAHEAD` ` - ` `MIN_SEED_LOOKAHEAD`) = 3 epochs is $0.9^{3\times 32}$, which is about 1 in 25,000.

 ##### `MIN_EPOCHS_TO_INACTIVITY_PENALTY`